lprat/static_file_analysis/README.md

 ## Requirements

 - clamav
-- python: yara, pydot, hashlib, zlib, json, pyparsing, thug [use docker]
+- python3: see requirements.txt [use docker]
 - For Image OCR: tesseract-ocr-all (deb)
 - For decompil java: procyon-decompiler (deb)